 As part of my ongoing commitment to strengthening our Diocese, I initiated a process of engagement and listening to better understand how we can support children, youth, and families in our communities.

 My first step was a targeted email campaign, inviting parishes to share their strategies for welcoming children and families into church life.
-The responses were both inspiring and humbling, reflecting the deep passion and dedication of our church communities.
+The became a tangible expression of that welcome.